lune-climate/lune-docs/docs/guides/selecting-project-bundles.md

 - `bundle_selection.bundle_id` is the unique identifier of a project that forms part of the bundle portfolio
 -  `bundle_selection.percentage` is the allocation assigned to a project in a bundle portfolio and which must always equal to 100

-### Storing a clients offsetting selection
+### Storing the offsetting selection

 Where you have provided your clients with a choice of offsetting options, you will need to store each [client's offsetting selection](/resources/bundle-selections/update-bundle-selection).

-To do this, pass in the project bundle `id` or bundle portfolio `id` along with the client's unique identifier.
+To do this, pass in the Project bundle `id` or Bundle portfolio `id` along with the client's unique identifier.

 <Tip>